Nan's Experience Essential Oils Membership provides Exclusive EO Training and Coaching on Transformation, Functional Wellness, Animal Topics and More!

 Essential oils for cats should be highly diluted with a high grade pure vegetable oil.
 Dilute essential oils for cats (and all other smaller animals) at least 50:1 (fifty drops of dilution oil to one drop of essential oil).
 Dr. Mary Hess, DVM, recommends that Peace & Calming be diluted at 80-90% for felines.

-Place a drop of the diluted oil on the inside of the paw or location of say cut or injury.
-Place some in your hands and pet your cat gently ears to tail.
+Place a drop of the diluted oil on your hands and pet your cat gently head to tail.

 Diffusing oils is a great way to use essential oils for cats.
 Lastly, you could place a few drops in a sprayer with some water, shake it up and gently mist--but most cats usually don't like this method of application.

-My cat is Scared to go the Vet or the Groomer, what Oils do I use?
+My Cat is Scared to go the Vet or the Groomer, What Oils Do I Try?

 These are just a few suggestions on how to use the oils.
 Browse through the site to select oils or blends for your cat as you would yourself.
 Remember to follow the instructions on the oils and enjoy a non-toxic way of living for you and your cat!